econoalchemist/RoninDojo-Tanto/03_Configuring.md

   <img src="assets/RoninUI07.png">
 </p>

 Now that the entire Bitcoin blockchain has been downloaded, it needs to be indexed so that it is searchable.
-The indexing process begins automatically once the IBD is finished, this process can take an additinal day.
+The indexing process begins automatically once the IBD is finished, this process can take an additional day.
 You may notice that the Indexer status in the lower right-hand corner remains on 0%, don't panic!
 Simply navigate to the `Logs` option on the left-hand side menu and then the `Indexer` tab.
 You should see something like this screenshot below where the blocks are getting indexed in chunks of 2,000.
 Just let this process run to completion, again this can take another 24 hours.

 <p align="center">
   <img src="assets/RoninUI08.png">